The purpose of this document is to illustrate the steps we followed to compute RED colourspaces primaries.

 As we were discussing, Zap 'Master' Anderson pointed that he was assuming primaries wouldn't matter but that it was wrong.

+The RGB basis vectors typically become non-orthogonal when transformed to XYZ, and definitely so in this case.
 Thus there should be no surprise that component-wise multiply does not yield a proper transform between two non-orthogonal spaces.